bebopjmm/dnd5e-campaigns/hunters_of_damned/Gameplay/session-001.md

 > Tomorrow evening I return to the prison.
 It is imperative the Way does not finish.
 My caution had already cost me too much time.
 I am not sure what will happen if I am too late, but if my theory is right, the entire town could be at risk.
 I don't have time to update my will, so I'll leave this in the chest where it'll be sure to be found, should the worst come to pass.

 After this initial perusal, the group determined next steps.
 It was mid afternoon.
-- Torrin declared he was going to work out but insists that a wake is in order for the professor
+- Torrin declared he was going to work out but insists that a wake is in order for the professor.
 - Emani needed to speak with Father Grimburrow
 - Ihrin wanted to stroll and get the lay of the land
 - calvinus and razvan thumbed through the two unlocked tomes

 ### The Temple of Pharasma
+Emani arrived at the temple and one of the acolyte's gave her a brief tour until Father Grimburrow was available.
+After basic pleasantries, she got to business (17 Persuasion)
+- Professor Lorrimor and Harrowstone: He shared that he considered the professor a well-meaning fool who dabbled in things best left alone.
+Confirmed that the professor had been making inquiries about Harrowstone, but the temple archives are not for general access.
+- Could she access the archives: If has a good justification then he would consider it
+- The hidden stash: very skeptical of such a thing, but will send a couple of the acolytes to check it out

+### A Town Stroll
+Ihrin strolls the main town square area
+- make note of The Silk Purse
+- browses the General Store and Jominda's Apothecary
+- has a drink at the Laughing Demon
+	- hears rumor: Jominda Fallenbridge does more than brew potions—she brews drugs and poisons as well and sells them through agents in other towns.
+Why else would the sheriff be so interested in her business?
+	- Torrin arrives from his workout and orders several growlers of ale for the wake

 ### The Wake
+Drinking and sharing stories of the Professor.
+Even Razvan opens up a bit, in his own dour way.
+It becomes quickly apparent that Calvinus is not much of a drinking and passes out.